decentespresso/de1app/documentation/decent_user_interface.md

 >**-command**  _tcl_code_
 > >Callback Tcl code to run when the button is clicked.
 When the page has a namesapce, if a plain name is used (only letters, numbers and underscores) and the namespace has a command with that name, it is used.
 If not specified and the page namespace has a command with the same number as the main tag, it is used.

 > >In addition to the standard substitutions, DUI adds the following:

+> >**%NS**: The page namespace, if defined.

+> >**%x0, %y0, %x1, %y1**: top-left and botton-right [coordinates](#dui_coordinates) of the button rectangle.

+>**-longpress_cmd**  _tcl_code_
+> >Callback Tcl code to run when the button receives a long press.
+When the page has a namesapce, if a plain name is used (only letters, numbers and underscores) and the namespace has a command with that name, it is used.
+If not specified and the page namespace has a command with the same number as the main tag, it is used.

+> >In addition to the standard substitutions, DUI adds the following: